Billing options for solicitors fees and legal services

 Types of solicitors’ fees plans available

-Cons: The solicitor is paid for their work on the case regardless of the outcome – they are not taking any risk at all, and have no financial incentive to find a quick resolution for you.
-You are taking the risk for your own legal fees and also for your opponent’s, with no certainty over what either of those bills could end up looking like at the end of the case.
+Cons: The solicitor is paid for their work on the case regardless of the outcome – they are not taking any risk at all and have no financial incentive to find a quick resolution for you.
+You are taking the risk for your own legal fees and for your opponent’s, with no certainty over what either of those bills could end up looking like at the end of the case.

 Fixed fees are pre-agreed for each element of the case, irrespective of the eventual actual cost.
 It may be possible to agree a fixed fee for an entire dispute, but this is extremely rare.
-In such an instance a Discounted Conditional Fee Agreement (D.CFA) should be considered to maximise the recovery of legal fees from the losing party.
+In such an instance a Discounted Conditional Fee Agreement (D.CFA) should be considered to maximise the recovery of your legal fees from the losing party.